 What is a Power of Attorney?

 Each state has separate and therefore slightly different legal definitions and requirements pertaining to their Power of Attorney documents.
-Texas is no different and so this site pertains exclusively to the various Texas Power of Attorney forms.
+Texas is no different, and so this site pertains exclusively to the various Texas Power of Attorney forms.

 This is a key point.
-POA documents are true iron-clad, legal documents, and considered some of the most potent legal forms that individuals can make ranking even above the last will and testament.
+POA documents are true iron-clad legal documents and considered some of the most potent legal forms that individuals can make, ranking even above the last will and testament.

 What are the different types of Power of Attorney forms?

-Essentially, in Texas, a Power of Attorney form comes in three main varieties with one or two sub types.
+Essentially, in Texas, a Power of Attorney form comes in three main varieties with one or two subtypes.

 The main types of POAs are:

 - Texas General Power of Attorney – This document allows a third party (known as the agent) to perform all the day-to-day tasks and responsibilities of the person granting the authority (known as the principal).
-The agent can perform business and banking functions, make medical, health and well-being decisions and a host of other functions including representing the principal in legal and tax matters.
+The agent can perform business and banking functions, make medical, health and well-being decisions, and a host of other functions, including representing the principal in legal and tax matters.

-Really all the different POA forms in Texas are derived from the Texas General Power of Attorney, it is that essential document that is defined in the Texas Probate Law.
+Really all the different POA forms in Texas are derived from the Texas General Power of Attorney.
+It is that essential document that is defined in the Texas Probate Law.
 It is how you modify this form that gives it different names.

 Do I need a Power of Attorney?

 So researching these legal documents before creating one or signing one is the right thing to do.
-That is the purpose of this site after all, to provide that information for a sound decision.
-Know that the most important thing is choose your agent wisely.
+That is the purpose of this site, after all, to provide that information for a sound decision.
+Know that the most important thing is to choose your agent wisely.
 Make sure the person you choose to be your Power of Attorney agent is someone you trust more than 100%.

-We encourage you to read more about power of attorney documents here on this site or the entry in Wikipedia about Power of Attorney forms and learn as much as you can so you can make an informed decision.
+We encourage you to read more about the power of attorney documents here on this site or the entry in Wikipedia about Power of Attorney forms and learn as much as you can so you can make an informed decision.